Skip to main content

 I just placed my order, when will my items ship?

-Your order will ship out from California within 1-2 business days.
+Your order will ship out from Kentucky within 1-2 business days.
 For domestic orders, we usually ship USPS but you can also select UPS services.
-We ship from California so most orders shipped via USPS will arrive within 2 to 5 days once it leaves our warehouse.
 Orders shipped via UPS ground can take 5-7 business days depending on your location.

 We do offer expedited shipping options upon special request, please call or email us to place your order if you need a quicker turn around.